-Consciousness, Worldviews, Myth, Personal Values, Theories of Development, and Self-Compassion
+Consciousness and Worldviews, Theories of Development, Personal Values and Self-Compassion

 Building on theories of development that were taught during my undergraduate program in teacher education, an integral part of the the Masters in Religious Education program was learning how we make moral decisions and grow in our faith.
 Coming to understand these theories of moral development (Kohlberg and Gilligan) and faith development (Fowler) helped me slowly move beyond frustrated negative judgments toward deeper appreciation for how we all grow and evolve in these areas.
 For more about Fowler and his definition of ‘faith’, see ‘Spirituality’ in this section.